The climate crisis is also a health crisis.

-The science is clear: human-caused climate change is causing profound damage to earth’s life support systems.
-Without ambitious action, the climate crisis threatens global mass extinction, extinguished ways of life and a precarious future for humans on a dramatically changed planet.
+The science is clear: human-caused climate change is causing severe damage to Earth’s life-support systems.
+Without ambitious action, the climate crisis threatens global mass extinction, the loss of entire ways of life, and an uncertain future for humanity on a drastically altered planet.

-But behind every challenge is an opportunity.
-By taking ambitious action on climate change, we can safeguard human and planetary health while building a healthy future for all.
-We can seize countless opportunities to make our air more breathable, our energy system more resilient and democratic, and our communities more equitable.
+Yet, every challenge presents an opportunity.
+By taking decisive action on climate change, we can protect both human and planetary health while creating a healthier future for all.
+We have the chance to make our air cleaner and more breathable, our energy systems more resilient and inclusive, and our communities more equitable.

-Find out more about CAPE’s Healthy Futures Climate Program and the many opportunities for taking action on climate change.
-Click here to learn more about CAPE’s campaigns to:
+Learn more about CAPE’s Healthy Futures Climate Program and the many ways you can act on climate change.
+Click below to explore our campaigns:

 These costs are borne disproportionately by vulnerable and disadvantaged groups.
 At the international level, some of the world’s least developed countries are being hit hardest by climate disruptions, and are least able to cope and adapt.
 Here at home, climate impacts have a disproportionate impact on systematically disadvantaged groups and people with underlying health conditions.